dragondrop-cloud/cloud-concierge/README.md

 ## Contributing
 Contributions in any form are highly encouraged.
 Check out our [contributing guide](CONTRIBUTING.md) to get started.

+## Using at Scale w/dragondrop.cloud
+The cloud-concierge container is easy to manage in a single configuration.
+If you are looking to use cloud-concierge at scale, however, the [dragondrop.cloud](https://dragondrop.cloud/how-it-works) management platform allows you to:
+- Manage multiple cloud-concierge configurations through a user interface
+- Manage different cron jobs for executing each configuration at desired intervals
+- Consolidate visibility across all cloud-concierge executions into visualizations of drift, uncodified resources, cloud costs, and security risks.
+- Continue to self-host cloud-concierge instances within your cloud using [serverless infrastructure](https://registry.terraform.io/namespaces/dragondrop-cloud).

 ## Other Resources
 - [Documentation](https://docs.cloudconcierge.io)